 Once logged in, scroll down to view the campus options.
-Please note the newly added option: Vol State Virtual Classroom.
-This is a new format that allows regular class schedules to be maintained online.
-This will be explained further momentarily.
-Select your preferred campus option and click “save and continue”
+Select your preferred campus option and click “save and continue.”

-Navigate to your current class schedule and note the “Instructional Method”.
-This will indicate your new class format.
+Navigate to your current class schedule and note the “Instructional Method.”

 - Virtual – Classes will use a videoconferencing service (for example, Zoom) to meet at an assigned time to deliver live instruction. eLearn will be used to submit assignments or access additional materials.
 These are labeled Virtual Class: Synchronous, which just means that they have assigned days and times for the online class meetings.
+You will be expected to log-in and participate in virtual classes at the schedule times.
 Our videoconferencing services are free.
 Software may be downloaded directly from volstate.edu.

 - On-Site Face-to-Face – Traditional classes occurring at one of our campuses.
-This is primarily for classes that have a significant “hands on” component, such as some science labs, and Health Sciences, Art, and Music instruction, to name a few.
+During the pandemic, this is primarily for classes that have a significant “hands on” component, such as some science labs, and Health Sciences, Art, and Music instruction, to name a few.

 If you are new to online learning, that is not a problem.
 We will walk you through it.
 Vol State is ranked number seven in the nation, and number one in Tennessee, for online learning at community colleges, according to the review group College Consensus.
 We use an online system called eLearn.
 It’s a web page that will have your classes and assignments.
 Please take a few minutes to visit this explanatory web page and get acquainted with eLearn.